Nick Senzel Player Props: Reds vs. Diamondbacks

-The Cincinnati Reds, including Nick Senzel (.136 batting average in his past 10 games), battle starting pitcher Tommy Henry and the Arizona Diamondbacks at Great American Ball Park, Friday at 7:10 PM ET.
+On Sunday, Nick Senzel (.250 on-base percentage in past 10 games, 60 points below season-long percentage) and the Cincinnati Reds play the Arizona Diamondbacks, whose starting pitcher will be Jose Ruiz.
+First pitch is at 1:40 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Giants.
+In his previous game he had a hitless showing (0-for-2 with an RBI) against the Diamondbacks.

 Nick Senzel Game Info & Props vs. the Diamondbacks